 She read through her meeting notes.
 The toad croaked.
 Karim vented, and a rotting pile of kelp tossed ashore in the last storm emitted an increasingly irritating stench.
 Time to get the man to focus on the reason he’d signaled for this emergency meeting.

 The iPad shut itself down and, for a moment, its last gleam of light seemed to bounce off the scrub growth half a mile or so to her right.
 There was another flash.
 Headlights?
 Couldn’t be.

-Her eyes flicked to the GPS lookalike, and she saw them.
+She saw them.
 So did Karim.
-A combination of indignation, anger, and self-righteousness had made his actions jerky, but now a new kind of tension stiffened his body.
+A combination of indignation, anger, and hatred had made his actions jerky, but now a new kind of tension stiffened his body.
 Fear.
 He tossed his cigarette out the window and hit the dashboard.
 “Go.
 Go.”

 In seconds the first car would top the berm separating swamp from drained flatlands.
 More seconds would pass, seconds of blindness for their pursuers, a small period of grace for her.
 The Peugeot would be hard to see, its original dark blue paint lusterless with age.
 Only the windows might catch and reflect light, and they were dirty.

 A bright glow above the coastal scrub showed they were out there—two cars and four men where no cars or men should be.
 A tire dropped into a hole.
 The Peugeot’s tough frame, one made to survive African driving conditions, groaned, the wheels spun, then bounced free.
 She hit the clutch and slid the shift up a gear.
 How long?
 Less than a minute by a conservative estimate.